Soho House Festival 2023: final tickets remaining

-Everything you need to know about this year’s event – including our first set of major acts
+Everything you need to know about this year’s event – including how to secure your tickets

 Thursday 6 July and Saturday 8 July 2023